 I wandered lonely as a cloud –

-but the cloud was full of electrical lightening
+But the cloud was full of electrical lightning.

 I was fried alive, but kicking.

-I screamed alike a Cockatoo – very loud.
+I screamed like a Cockatoo – very loud.

 I howled.